openbaton/docs/docs/tosca-CSAR-onboarding.md

 Example if one VNF is of type client, then the scripts for that VNF have to be put in Scripts/client folder.

-The **testNSDIperf.yaml** is a Definition of Network Service.
-It contains this descriptor.
+In this example **testNSDIperf.yaml** is a template for a Network Service.
+In a CSAR the template can define either a Virtual Network Function or a Network Service that consists of multiple Virtual Network Functions.
+The [VNF Tosca tutorial][tosca-vnf] and [NS Tosca tutorial][tosca-ns] provide more information on how to construct a template of each kind.

 ```yaml
 tosca_definitions_version: tosca_simple_iperf_scenario